 It was the best way I could have imagined to go to London!
 Not only I was to live in the most amazing place in the world, I was also going to be taught by the very best in my area.

 I counted the days like an inmate, looking how my calendar was telling me *the day* was approaching.
 Until it came.
 On a 24th of September I got on a plane towards Europe for the first time in my life.
-The continent I knew by heart after studying all the maps I could put my hands on while growing up, and after studying its politics for my undergraduate thesis.
+The continent I knew by heart after examining all the maps I could put my hands on while growing up, and after studying its politics for my undergraduate thesis.

 Border control was the first look at how the country, but especially the city, would be: multiculturalism everywhere.
 I’m sure I didn’t see a single Brit, but I met people from countless former colonies, and then some.